Skip to article frontmatterSkip to article content

 Preconditioning

-For example, for a linear problem we might seek the “left” preconditioning matrix QQ
+As an example of preconditioning, for a linear problem we might seek the “left” preconditioning matrix QQ

 Ax=yQAx=Qyx=(QA)1QyA \mathbf{x} = \mathbf{y} \\ Q A \mathbf{x} = Q \mathbf{y} \\ \mathbf{x} = (Q A)^{-1} Q \mathbf{y} \\